-Entertainment TV & Film The Best Cary Grant Comedies Romantic Comedies and Screwball Adventures Share PINTEREST Email Print Turner Home Entertainment Company TV & Film Movies Best Movie Lists Comedies Science Fiction Movies War Movies Classic Movies International Movies Movies For Kids Horror Movies Movie Awards Animated Films TV Shows By Laurie Boeder Laurie Boeder has over 20 years of experience as a journalist and script writer.
+Entertainment TV & Film The Best Cary Grant Comedies Romantic Comedies and Screwball Adventures Share PINTEREST Email Print Turner Home Entertainment Company TV & Film Movies Best Movie Lists Comedies Science Fiction Movies War Movies Classic Movies Movies For Kids Horror Movies Movie Awards Animated Films TV Shows By Laurie Boeder Laurie Boeder Laurie Boeder has over 20 years of experience as a journalist and script writer.
 She's a former Associated Press journalist and TV news reporter.
 Learn about our Editorial Process Updated on 02/18/19 It’s really impossible to create a definitive list of must-see Cary Grant movies.
 He made dozens of classics over a long career, most of them good, several great, and very few forgettable.
 Apart from Cary Grant’s collaboration with director Alfred Hitchcock, we like his screwball comedies and light romantic roles best.
 So here’s a completely subjective list of must-see Cary Grant comedies, each one a delight.
 01 of 08 His Girl Friday - 1940 Columbia Pictures This is the best screwball comedy ever made, with rapid-fire overlapping dialog and hilarious performances from Grant, spunky Rosalind Russell, and a sublimely bland Ralph Bellamy.
 In this crackerjack remake of Ben Hecht’s play about the newspaper biz, The Front Page, Grant plays the editor, an irresistible rascal, and Russell plays his star reporter and ex-wife trying to quit the ink-stained life and marry an insurance salesman.
 Plot twists, priceless bits of physical comedy and terrific supporting performances keep His Girl Friday crackling along.
 02 of 08 Bringing Up Baby - 1938 RKO Radio Pictures Here Grant is an absent-minded professor, painstakingly putting together dinosaur bones from his archeological dig.
 Katharine Hepburn is the ditzy heiress whose terrier (none other than Asta of Thin Man fame) steals the last bone he needs.
 And the “Baby” of the title turns out to a pet leopard.
 Another screwball comedy, Bringing Up Baby speeds along at a breakneck pace through silly plot twists and pleasantly nonsensical proceedings.
 A failure at the box office when it was released, it stands today as a classic comedy, with two great stars in top form - Hepburn is far fizzier than usual, and Grant, usually so suave, is befuddled and flustered instead.
 Charming.
 03 of 08 Topper - 1937 MGM George and Marion Kerby (Cary Grant and Constance Bennett), a wealthy, carefree couple, take one joyride too many in their fabulous roadster and suddenly find themselves ghosts.
 Stuck in limbo until they do a good deed, they decide to bring a little joy to the staid life of their very proper banker, Cosmo Topper and manage to have a bit of posthumous fun for themselves.
 Bennett is lovely in daring, pre-code costumes, and Grant is his suave and sporting self.
 Full of silly, ghostly sight gags, and send-ups of the stuffy, it’s another screwball comedy that kept depression audiences richly entertained.
 (It also spawned a later TV series.)
 04 of 08 Holiday - 1938 Columbia Another pairing with Katharine Hepburn, this time in a Philip Barry play about wealth, society, materialism and following your dreams.
 Grant plays a young businessman who just wants to make enough money to take a little “holiday” and discover himself.
 He falls in love, finds out that the girl is filthy rich, and is equally surprised to discover he’s really in love with her younger sister (Hepburn).
 Grant is less smooth and more easy-going, making use of his early acrobatic training to do “a back flip-flop.”
 Hepburn is bright, warm and engaging in a movie that ought to be seen more often.
 A gem.
 05 of 08 Charade - 1963 Universal Grant’s only pairing with the other Hepburn - Audrey - is reminiscent of his lighter Hitchcock roles.
 Hepburn is a suddenly widowed beauty being pursued by a nasty bunch of American gangsters in Paris, and Grant is her mysterious protector - or is he?
 Twenty-five years older than his pretty co-star, Grant keeps the romance light, and Walter Matthau turns in a great performance in this fun, frothy caper film.
 Hepburn asks and answers the question that perfectly sums up Cary Grant: “Do you know what’s wrong with you?”
 “What?’
 “Nothing.”
 Indeed.
 06 of 08 The Bishop's Wife - 1947 RKO Radio Pictures Somehow he makes a believable angel, albeit one named Dudley.
 Sent from heaven to help beleaguered bishop David Niven and his gorgeous wife Loretta Young, the earthy angel charms the socks off everyone in the household except the bishop.
 Another holiday movie about the true meaning of Christmas and the values we’re supposed to hold, it proceeds with a light touch.
 Sweet holiday fare.
 07 of 08 Operation Petticoat - 1959 Universal Okay, it’s not a great film, but we have a soft spot for this patriotic comedy casting Grant as the long-suffering commander of a wounded, belching, Pepto-Bismol pink submarine limping across the wartime Pacific.
 He’s trying to keep control of the machinations of his exec (Tony Curtis), a social-climbing hustler who wants to get back to the admiral’s staff at Pearl Harbor, and he’s dealing with five Navy nurses who've been stranded on his sub.
 It‘s trite, clichéd, and more than a little smarmy with ‘50s attitudes toward women in uniform and in general.
 We love it anyway.
 08 of 08 Walk, Don't Run - 1966 Columbia Grant turned down a fifth film with Hitchcock to do this odd, sweet little movie about the 1964 summer Olympics in Tokyo, his last movie.
 He plays a British businessman who can’t find a hotel in the overcrowded city and winds up sharing a spare room in the apartment of a proper young woman (Samantha Eggar) who’s engaged to a snobby British diplomat.
 Enter a young American Olympian (Jim Hutton) who really doesn’t want to discuss exactly which event he’ll be competing in.
 Grant, suave and irresistible to the last, play matchmaker.
 A slight film, but absolutely endearing.